February 9, 2026

 Many (most) of you won't recognize Ryana, the lovely bride-to-be in the headline photo.
 I actually introduced her to you in a12/10/2023 sermon:

+NRPC has partnered with West Raleigh Presbyterian Church to support one family of ten Congolese refugees.
 I don’t know that that’s a significant drop in the bucket for the ongoing atrocities in Congo, but for that one family of ten humans, it’s everything.

 West Raleigh has provided a house; NRPC has turned that house into a home and you are continuing to support this family as they learn to navigate work and school, doctors and dentists, grocery stores and even family celebrations.

-The family – Innocent and Berea, along with children Claire, Ryana, Eugene, Thomas, Elena and Hosana as well as sun-in-law Gendiddy and grandchild Ivan – this family of ten escaped from Congo over seventeen years ago.
+The family – Innocent and Berea, along with children Claire, Ryana, Eugene, Thomas, Elena and Hosana as well as son-in-law Gendiddy and grandchild Ivan – this family of ten escaped from Congo over seventeen years ago.
 Their first stop was Uganda, where, along with millions of other people, they lived in camps waiting for official refugee status.

 Yup.
 They waited for seventeen years, sleeping on the ground in tents, walking 6 miles to fetch water, cooking in open air, enjoying the luxury of electricity one day a week.
 They did this for seventeen years.